-Many Maine landlords use the Maine Commercial Association of Realtors Commercial Lease as their ‘one-size-fits-all’ lease form.
+Many ME landlords use the ME Commercial Association of Realtors Commercial Lease as their ‘one-size-fits-all’ lease form.
 The form covers most topics that most landlords and tenants want to address.
 Landlords and tenants are understandably reluctant to re-write substantial portions of the form.
 Re-writes can inadvertently lose benefits built in to the form, cause delays and increase cost.
 However, following the form regardless can be a mistake.
 At the very least, be prepared to discuss the following questions:

 • Renewal: Automatic instead of requiring tenant to give notice?

 • Inspection: Allow for inspection by one party of the other party’s fit-up work as a pre-condition to occupancy or rent payments?
 Include status of title?

 • Square Foot Rent: Specify rent per square foot based on post-construction or post-fit-up measurements?

 • CAM: Delete/Add items to common area maintenance charges based on tenant’s length of term or location in the building or center?